Blog | Personal Finance

 Pay less in taxes #3: invest in rental property

-One of my favorite ways to reduce my tax burden is to invest in real estate.
-I’ve known many people who work in the E Quadrant but invest in real estate, which puts them into the I Quadrant.
+One of the best ways to reduce a tax burden is to invest in real estate.
+Many people who work in the E Quadrant but invest in real estate, are moved into the I Quadrant.
 In the process, they eliminate a lot of tax burden and enjoy substantial cash flow.
 Many of these folks have gone on to simply invest full time in real estate.

-Here's a real-life situation in which I played by the rules of the rich and minimized my taxes through rental property:
+Here's a real-life situation in which Robert played by the rules of the rich and minimized his taxes through rental property:

-• 2004: My wife, Kim, and I put $100,000 down to purchase 10 condominiums in Scottsdale, Ariz.
-The developer paid us $20,000 a year to use these 10 units as sales models.
-So we received a 20 percent cash-on-cash return, on which we paid very little in taxes because the income was offset by the depreciation of the building and the furniture used in the models.
-It looked like we were losing money when we were in fact making money.
+• 2004: Robert and his wife, Kim, put $100,000 down to purchase 10 condominiums in Scottsdale, Ariz.
+The developer paid them $20,000 a year to use these 10 units as sales models.
+So they received a 20 percent cash-on-cash return, on which they paid very little in taxes because the income was offset by the depreciation of the building and the furniture used in the models.
+It looked like they were losing money when they were in fact making money.

 • 2005: Since the real estate market was so hot, the 380-unit condo project sold out early.
-Our 10 models were the last to go.
-We made approximately $100,000 in capital gains per unit.
-We put the $1 million into a 1031 tax-deferred exchange.
-We legally paid no taxes on our million dollars of capital gains.
+Their 10 models were the last to go.
+They made approximately $100,000 in capital gains per unit.
+They put the $1 million into a 1031 tax-deferred exchange.
+They legally paid no taxes on their million dollars of capital gains.

-• 2005: With that money, we purchased a 350-unit apartment house in Tucson, Ariz.
+• 2005: With that money, they purchased a 350-unit apartment house in Tucson, Ariz.
 The building was poorly managed and filled with bad tenants who had driven out the good tenants.
 It also needed repairs.
-We took out a construction loan and shut the building down, which moved the bad tenants out.
-Once the rehab was complete, we moved good tenants in and raised the rents.
+They took out a construction loan and shut the building down, which moved the bad tenants out.
+Once the rehab was complete, they moved good tenants in and raised the rents.

 • Also, as with any business, you can deduct a lot of expenses through your investment activities.

 • Those are just a few ways investing in rental property can help you reduce your tax burden.
 There are many more.
-If you’re interested, I suggest you do a deep dive and learn.
+If you’re interested, do a deep dive and learn.

 Pay less in taxes #4: buy a stake in an oil or gas well

-In 1966, at the age of 19, I was a junior officer on board Standard Oil tankers sailing up and down the California coast.
-It was then that I became interested in oil.
-In the 1970s, I worked for an independent investment banker packaging and selling oil and gas tax shelters to wealthy clients.
-Today, Kim and I continue to invest in oil and gas projects.
+In 1966, at the age of 19, Robert was a junior officer on board Standard Oil tankers sailing up and down the California coast.
+It was then that he became interested in oil.
+In the 1970s, he worked for an independent investment banker packaging and selling oil and gas tax shelters to wealthy clients.
+Today, both Robert and Kim continue to invest in oil and gas projects.

-We do not invest in stocks or mutual funds of oil companies such as BP or Exxon.
-We invest in oil exploration and development partnerships, which means we partner with oil entrepreneurs in specific projects, primarily in Texas, Oklahoma, and Louisiana, coincidentally where many of our apartment houses are located.
-If successful, we receive a percentage of income from the sale of oil and natural gas, aka cash flow with tax advantages.
+They do not invest in stocks or mutual funds of oil companies such as BP or Exxon.
+They invest in oil exploration and development partnerships, which means they partner with oil entrepreneurs in specific projects, primarily in Texas, Oklahoma, and Louisiana, coincidentally where many of their apartment houses are located.
+If successful, they receive a percentage of income from the sale of oil and natural gas, aka cash flow with tax advantages.

 Oil and natural gas are essential for transportation, food, heating, plastics, and fertilizers.
 If you look around your kitchen, oil is in use everywhere, even in the foods you eat.
 The reason the government offers huge tax incentives is because drilling for oil is very risky and oil is essential for life, our economy, and our standard of living.

 The beauty of some oil and gas partnerships is the ROI, return on investment.
-The moment Kim and I invested our $100,000 in the Texas project, we received a 70 percent tax deduction.
-At my ordinary-income tax rate of 40 percent, that is $28,000 cash back.
-That is a guaranteed 28 percent ROI in the first year, money the government technically gives back to me because they want me to invest in oil.
+The moment the Kiyosakis invested their $100,000 in the Texas project, they received a 70 percent tax deduction.
+At their ordinary-income tax rate of 40 percent, that is $28,000 cash back.
+That is a guaranteed 28 percent ROI in the first year, money the government technically gives back because they want investments in oil.

-I mention this $28,000 return on my $100,000 investment because I receive so many calls, especially from stockbrokers saying, “I can get you a 10 percent return.”
-Why in the world would I want a 10 percent capital-gains return with so much market risk?
-I’d rather have a 28 percent guaranteed return from the government in real cash flow, and not have to gamble on fictitious possible returns on capital gains.
+Why in the world would anyone want a 10 percent capital-gains return with so much risk - like the stock market?
+Wouldn't you rather have a 28 percent guaranteed return from the government in real cash flow, and not have to gamble on fictitious possible returns on capital gains.

-To me, this type of tax-advantaged investment makes more sense than investing in my 401(k) for forty years, buying, holding, and praying that I have enough money to last the rest of my life.
+This type of tax-advantaged investment makes more sense than investing in a 401(k) for forty years, buying, holding, and praying that there’s enough money to last the rest a lifetime.

 A Word of Caution: Drilling for oil is an extremely risky venture and that is why such investments are, by law, available only to accredited investors, investors who have the money and knowledge.